 - Advanced text search functionality;

-- Super documents where you can store multi-format files like videos, images, and texts;
+- Super notes where you can store multi-format files like videos, images, and texts;

 - Easy sharing of your notes with anybody;

 - Web clipper that helps you save pieces of content and annotate them.

 As for the pricing plans, you can get Free, Pro, or Business accounts.
 See the prices here>

 Now, let’s talk about the advantages/disadvantages of Nimbus Note.

 - User-friendly, intuitive interface — a perfect tool both for newbies who have just started using note-taking tools and those who have tried a ton of them.
 It’s a perfect combination of complex features and ease of use;